 Most job portals have marketing positions available, but GrabJobs tends to have the most.

 Although Singapore is a small country, they have a large aging population.
-To help the older generations, hospitals and clinics tend to hire foreigners.
+To help the older generations, private hospitals and clinics tend to hire foreigners.
 Doctors, nurses, and healthcare aids are all popular positions in Singapore for foreigners as long as you have the necessary qualifications.

 Leading drugmakers, such as Merck & Co and Pfizer have plants in Singapore and the government has invested millions of dollars into the biotechnology sector.
 This means biotechnology companies are constantly hiring new employees to produce pharmaceuticals.